urbit/urbit/pkg/hs/urbit-uruk/skew.md

 and signal to the interpreter that a series of raw combinator reductions can be replaced with a native, optimized implementation.

 The E combinator specifies a jet and specifies order of execution.
-The jet is a number of E letters which specify the arity of the function, a tag which is only used for matching, the function being jetted, and then the number of arguments according to the stated arity.
+A jetted value is represented as a number of E letters which specify the arity of the function, followed by a tag which is only used for matching, followed by the function being jetted, and finally a number of arguments according to the stated arity.
 The arguments are evaluated first.
 Mnemonic: *Enhance*.

 Look at the order in which the arguments are reduced in this trace: